HomerReid/meep_adjoint/docs/index.rst

          **Q.** Does this mean that the module *only* computes objective-function gradients?
 That is, it doesn't actually do any optimization?

-         **A.** The *primary* mission of :py:mod:`meep_adjoint` is to compute objective-function gradients.
+         **A.** The *primary* mission of :mod:`meep_adjoint` is to compute objective-function gradients.
 This is the task the module guarantees to execute efficiently and accurately, and it's one that's self-contained, unambiguous, and easily *testable.* [#]_

-         The larger question of how best to *use* gradient information for design automation---which involves questions such as which of the `myriad available gradient-based optimization algorithms`_ to use, and how to configure its tunable parameters---is officially beyond the purview of :py:mod:`meep_adjoint`, and indeed is much too broad a problem to be treated with anything approaching comprehensiveness by any single module.
-We hope :py:mod:`meep_adjoint` will be helpful to :py:mod:`meep` users as they navigate this vast domain.
+         The larger question of how best to *use* gradient information for design automation---which involves questions such as which of the `myriad available gradient-based optimization algorithms`_ to use, and how to configure its tunable parameters---is officially beyond the purview of :mod:`meep_adjoint`, and indeed is much too broad a problem to be treated with anything approaching comprehensiveness by any single module.
+We hope :mod:`meep_adjoint` will be helpful to :mod:`meep` users as they navigate this vast domain.

-         **With all of that by way of disclaimer,** however, we note that :py:mod:`meep_adjoint` does ship with one (rather simple-minded) implementation of an optimization algorithm---namely, a
+         **With all of that by way of disclaimer,** however, we note that :mod:`meep_adjoint` does ship with one (rather simple-minded) implementation of an optimization algorithm---namely, a
          :doc:`basic gradient-descent solver.`
          Per the discussion above, we make